 The Attic At Black Pearl

 The Attic is a not-so-secret Fitzroy bar, tucked upstairs above Black Pearl.
+It's been there for a hot minute now, though come 2022 and it's still considered one of the best.
 Inspired by the speakeasies in America’s deep south, the decor at The Attic definitely fits the bill.
 They’ve got timber furnishings and dark leather accents, hanging antique lighting and of course, top notch liquor.
 Our tip is to keep things clean with a whisky tasting or commit with a Death Flip cocktail—they won’t even tell you what’s in it, it’s probably best not to know.

 Goldilocks is a hidden fairytale bar tucked away above the Denyer Building on Swanston Street.
 They’re not too big, they’re not too small, they’re just right in our opinion.
 With a focus on sustainability and recycling, the bar is committed to bringing local Victorian craft beers and wines to you, alongside their signature fairytale-themed cocktails and bar snacks which are mostly vegan and vegetarian.
 No big bad wolves allowed, strictly wholesome vibes only.

 With standing room only and no photos allowed, Bar Americano remains one of the best hidden bars in Melbourne.
-Paying tribute to the golden age of American bars, this tiny venue holds true to the classic cocktails which have stood the test of time.
-They’re doing online orders for now while COVID capacities are restricting their ability to open up, but we’re waiting impatiently for the day when we can venture down the two alleyways to find the mini double doors again.
+Paying tribute to the golden age of American bars, this tiny venue holds true to the classic cocktails which have stood the test of time while still keeping up with the trends of 2022 when necessary.

 Now that drinks are sorted, complete your night with Melbourne’s best restaurants.